MetaMask/SIPs/SIPS/sip-20.md

 - `url` - The URL of the WebSocket service to connect to.
   - The URL MUST be a valid WebSocket URL, starting with `wss://`.
 URLs starting with `ws://` are not allowed.
   - Only one WebSocket connection can be opened per URL at a time.
 If a Snap tries to open a new connection to the same URL while an existing connection is still open, the client MUST throw an error.
+- `protocols` - An optional array of subprotocols to use for the WebSocket connection.

 An example of usage is given below.